Pycomet/telegram-bot-starter-kit-v2/README.md

 ## Contact

-For inquiries, issues, or support, please contact [Your Name] at [your.email@example.com].
+For inquiries, issues, or support, please contact @codefred on Telegram.